appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-03-01-working-with-schemas-action-filter.md

 ![actionfilter-image](/staticfiles/Transformation/media/actionfilter-image.png)

+**Note: Action Filters are also used for the POST operation only when working with File System Applications.
+The destination position for storing the data in the file system application can be defined using the Action filters for this POST operation**

 ## Resync Filter/Error Filter

 Error filters do acts like that of an action filter but is not same as the action filter.
 Error filters, identifies and fetches the errors occurred